- Application type

-> Shown when Application type is "Desktop".
+Shown when Application type is "Desktop" and the Image field is a Character field.
 Specify if the image should be uploaded to the Alpha Anywhere server, or to a cloud storage provider (e.g. Amazon S3).

 Upload the image to the Application Server and store it in a folder on the server.
 Not supported on Alpha Cloud.